lumikalt/hello-cobol/README.md

 ## Introduction

 *COBOL*'s not good for modern days but I guess it's decent and does its job...
-Why not switch to *Julia* tho?
+Why do banks still use it, though?

 ## Compilation and Executing